vi-nib/Competitive_Programming/README.md

 2. Canadian Computing Competition (CCC) Problems (Found in DMOJ Folder)

 Solution files are named "CCC Year Problem Number.cpp".
 Question files contain all of the questions for a specific year and are named "CCC Year Problems.pdf".

+3. Problems from Other Contests (Found in DMOJ Folder)

+Solution files are named in the format "Contest Name Problem Number.cpp".
+Question files are named in the format "_Contest Name Problem Number_ Problem.pdf".